MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-cosmos-db-for-mongodb.md

 - Power BI drops the milliseconds from date types when applying a built in filter.
 Thus if a date type has milliseconds in it then those built in filters will not work.

+- Negative OLE times (Dates from before 1899, December 30th) for Date.From, DateTime.From, and DateTimeZone.From do not work.

 - Field names that contain special characters are not supported (e.g. `$`, `.`, `@`, etc.).

 - When a divide by 0 is encountered using **Direct Query**, the query will fail.
 This differs from the usual `#infinity` Power BI result, but aligns with MongoDB behavior.